roddehugo/roomcontroller/gui/readme.md

 ## Structure

     ├── build # build system with make rules, flags and options.
-    ├── img # images required by the app, stored as C header or binary files.
     ├── lib # external dependencies, part of the compilation unit.
     │   ├── json
     │   │   ├── json # nlohmann/json git submodule.